dotLAZR/Kickstarter-Analysis/README.md

 #### What are some limitations of this dataset?

-* Looking at our data, some limitations seen are when considering out Outcomes based on Goals we see a shortage of data in the hogher end of the spectrum.
-We really can not make a statistical analysis on plays with a goal of $35,000 or more.
+* Looking at our data, some limitations seen are when considering out Outcomes based on Goals we see a shortage of data in the higher end of the spectrum.
+We really cannot make a statistical analysis on plays with a goal of $35,000 or more.

 #### What are some other possible tables and/or graphs that we could create?